Greece Part IV : A Quick Travel Guide To Milos Island.

 Where To Go.

-• Plaka – Plaka is a very picturesque village which is definitely worth a visit.
+• Plaka Plaka is a very picturesque village, which is definitely worth a visit.
 It’s a charming town with a lot of alleyways, and cobblestoned streets where the majority of the shops are.
 If you’re looking for unique souvenirs to take home with you, this is the place to head for.
 The best part is that many of the shops carry locally made goods.

 • For an unforgettable sunset, I recommend spending an evening in Plaka.
 The sunset captured the entire sky and it was worth it.
 Whatever you do, don’t miss it!

-• Sarakiniko Beach – This beach is the highlight of the whole island.
+• Sarakiniko Beach: This beach is the highlight of the whole island.
 It is described as a beach but that isn’t really what it is.
 You’ll find very small amounts of sand here and there are no plants growing.
 Sarakiniko was formed by a volcanic eruption and the result is amazing white ash rocks.
 All of the beach areas have moon-like rocks or space rocks that will make you feel like you travel straight to the moon.
 Sarakiniko is a true miracle of nature.
 You will be amazed by how beautiful they are!

-• Paliochori Beach – Another beach I highly recommend in Milos is Paliochori.
+• Paliochori Beach: Another beach I highly recommend in Milos is Paliochori.
 This is one of the beaches you should definitely visit for swimming and sunbathing.
 I still remember how happy I was, swimming and taking pictures underwater with fish because this beach has amazingly crystal-clear water!
 So don’t forget to take goggles and a snorkel with you.
-There are beds and an umbrella that you can rent for 8 Euros (2 beds/1 umbrella) here.
+There are beds and an umbrella that you can rent for 8 euros (2 beds/1 umbrella) here.

-• Sailing Tour / Round Island Boat Trip – Milos is a volcanic island and the volcanic soil is what makes the beaches so beautiful and different.
-If you want to explore the island even better choice is to go for a sailing tour where you can visit beaches which are only accessible by the sea like the very famous Kleftiko.
-I paid 80 euros for a sailing tour but my sailing tour agent needs to cancel it due to the strong winds.
+• Sailing Tour/Round Island Boat Trip: Milos is a volcanic island and the volcanic soil is what makes the beaches so beautiful and different.
+To truly experience Milos, consider taking a sailing tour.
+Many beaches, like the stunning Kleftiko, are only accessible by boat.
+I paid €80 for a tour, but sadly, it was cancelled due to strong winds.
+If you get the chance, don’t miss it!

 More About The Island.

-• The beaches in Milos are the most beautiful I have seen in Greece thus far.
+• You may not find the party life or nightlife here, but its beauty is unforgettable.
+The beaches in Milos are the most beautiful I have seen in Greece thus far.
 Just too wonderful for words.

 • Milos is almost entirely a volcanic island with numerous outstanding beaches (more than 70 beaches around the island).
 The cliffs and water are breathtaking.
 It makes you never want to return to civilization.